 Solo Show – Life Drawing, Seoul, South Korea, 1996

-Jee Oh is a cross-disciplinary artist.
-The principal themes that she explores, questions and reinterprets through her art-making are hybridity, uncertainty and continuity that she experiences through network media communication, multiculturalism and motherhood.
-Her works use various art media including industrial and electronic.
+The principal themes that Jee explores, questions and reinterprets through her art-making are hybridity, uncertainty and continuity that she experiences through network media communication, multiculturalism and motherhood.
 Her artworks were exhibited at art venues in Austria, London, South Korea, Ljubljana, USA and Singapore.

 Sarah achieved a BA in sculpture at Ewha Womans University in Korea and she then studied for a MA in Fine Art at the University of West England.
 She had a private art studio in Dorset and led the Milbourne Port Art Group.
 She is now a resident artist at ASC Kingston Studio.
 Several of her works have recently been on show at various galleries and venues in London.
 She prefers the hand-building technique as it is ideal for engendering a more human touch that can be expressed through sculptural effects.
 The mix of ethnicities is a rich source for the illustrations she draws and paints on her hand-built stoneware, especially in its joyous detail, it is a celebration of London – one of its most splendid multi ethnic cities of the world, possessing its amazing beauty and diversity.
 She states “To me, the city is ever pulsing and vibrant.
 I take my inspiration from my fondness for the city’s unique architectural scenes and I overlay what I do with a sensitivity to the humanity of its teeming millions”.